ngu-dot-json/ExploreWise/README.md

 This is a [Next.js](https://nextjs.org/) project, written in JavaScript and using the React framework.
 Next.js is a React framework that enables server-side rendering and other optimizations for React applications.

-First, install any missing dependencies:
+First, ensure you are in the /Codebase/my-project directory Then, install any missing dependencies
 ```bash
 npm install
 ```
-Then, run the development server, ensuring you are in the /Codebase/my-project directory
+Then, run the development server install
 ```bash
 npm run dev
 # or